The Wildlife Society’s 29TH Annual Conference

 As part of the proposal symposium submission process, you will provide names, contact information, and titles for each of the speakers in your symposium.
 While changes can be made to the session agenda after the proposal is submitted, this will require promptly communicating changes with Tricia Fry, email@example.com.
 Sessions, including workshops, will be scheduled on all days of the conference.
 Abstracts from all symposium presenters will be requested after the symposium is accepted and must be submitted by April 29, 2022.
 Presenters in symposia must submit their slide deck (e.g. PPT, PDF) via an online submission site 24 hours prior to their talk.
 In addition, all presenters will be required to submit a pre-recorded video of their talk by October 28, 2022.
 Please mark these dates on your calendar!

 All organizers and symposium speakers must register for the conference.
 Organizers may seek outside support to cover registration, transportation, lodging, and other conference-related expenses that are necessary to participate in the conference.

 Proposal Submission and Requirements

-All proposals must be submitted through the online submission site beginning Dec.
-5, 2016.
-Active link will be available via the Call for Proposals at this time.
+All proposals must be submitted through the online submission site.
+An active link will be available via the Call for Proposals when the submission site opens.

 The submission process will prompt you for the following information:

-Workshop proposals also require the following additional information:
+Workshop and Field Trip proposals also require the following additional information: